rcallaby/cutting-the-cord/Home-Servers/Equipment-Listing.md

 - **Rack options (mid-sized or mini)**
 - **Power management**

-Give me a moment to put together the most balanced and practical solution for your needs.

 ### **Server Hardware (for Virtualization/Home Lab)**

 **1. Primary Server (Virtualization + Lab)**